voztaka/falcata/README.md

 # falcata
 ## Overview
-When you copy and paste strings from other sites, it would have duplicated space or new line.
-Falcata will cut this innecessary fields.
+Copying and pasting strings from other sites would have duplicated space or new lines.
+Falcata will cut these unnecessary fields.

 ## Installation